 Curriculum

-Although personalised to meet the individual learners needs, our curriculum is intended to ensure that all learners make progress academically meeting or exceeding Three Towers’ expectations.
+Although personalised to meet an individual learners needs, our curriculum is intended to ensure that all learners make progress academically meeting and sometimes exceeding Three Towers’ expectations.
 We ensure that high quality teaching along with high quality, timely interventions promote effective learning to enhance the progress of learners.
 We are committed to equipping our learners for the next stage of that journey, whether it is returning to mainstream school, moving to specialist provision or transitioning to post-16 education, employment or training.

 Learners are with us for varying amounts of time; some individuals will have a very short time on our roll, whilst older learners may remain with us until the end of Year 11.
-As a result, our curriculum must be flexible enough to provide a tailored, personalised curriculums to meet each individual’s needs.
+As a result, our curriculum must be flexible enough to provide a personalised curriculum to meet each learner’s needs.

 Additional academic interventions may be put in place if a learner is struggling to make expected progress or a specific learning need is identified.

-Almost all of our learners have either Social, Emotional or Mental Health (SEMH) issues so supporting them to manage these areas is a priority in our setting.
-Our curriculum, underpinned by a robust emotional literacy “Thrive” approach and targeted Thrive interventions is designed to improve not only our learners’ ability to learn but to develop their social/emotional resilience so that they are better equipped to return to school, further education or enter the world of work.
-The curriculum gives priority to meeting learners’ current and future needs and promotes spiritual, moral, social and cultural development.
+Almost all of our learners have either Social, Emotional or Mental Health (SEMH) needs so supporting them to manage these areas is a priority in our setting.
+Our curriculum, underpinned by a whole-school “Thrive” approach and targeted Thrive interventions is designed to improve not only our learners’ ability to learn but to develop their social/emotional resilience so that they are better equipped to return to school, further education or enter the world of work.
+Our curriculum also aims to meet learners’ current and future needs and promotes spiritual, moral, social and cultural development.

 The progress, engagement and needs of all our learners is monitored carefully and provision adjusted accordingly in consultation with their parents/carers, and when necessary relevant external agencies.